Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Tues., Nov.
 5: Samaipata

 Our first stop is the ancient Inca site of El Fuerte de Samaipata.
 Then we are on our way to El Pueblito Lodge while looking for condors and hummingbirds.
 Set on one of the highest peaks around the village, this lodge offers quaint boutique-style rooms, a multitude of local animals, and a charming plaza.
-Near the lodge are Red-faced Guan, White-throated Antpitta, Scissor-tailed Nightjar, Rothschild’s Swift, Huayco and Tataupa Tinamous, Olive-crowned Crescentchest, Sooty-fronted Spinetail, Rusty-browed and Black-capped Warbling Finches, the very rare Huayco Tinamou, Green-winged Saltator (both very difficult), and Giant Antshrike.
+Near the lodge are Red-faced Guan, White-throated Antpitta, Scissor-tailed Nightjar, Rothschild’s Swift, Tataupa Tinamous, Olive-crowned Crescentchest, Sooty-fronted Spinetail, Rusty-browed and Black-capped Warbling Finches, the very rare Huayco Tinamou, Green-winged Saltator (both very difficult), and Giant Antshrike.

 Accommodations at El Pueblito Lodge (B,L,D)